obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Cancelled Date

 - `group by cancelled`
-  - The cancelled date of the task, including the week-day, or `No cancelled date`.
+  - The cancelled date of the task, including the week-day, or `Invalid cancelled date` or `No cancelled date`.

 > [!released]
 `cancelled` grouping option was introduced in Tasks 5.5.0.